 How the nRF24L01 Wireless Transceiver Module works with Arduino.

-The ability to have two or more microcontroller platforms communicating among each other enables us to perform more interesting projects including home automation, robotics, game controllers to mention but a few.
-This communication can be achieved either by wire or wirelessly.
-The wireless communication can be done using WiFi, GSM/GPRS, Bluetooth, RF, LoRaWAN among others.
+The nRF24L01 transceiver modules provide ability to have two or more microcontroller platforms communicating wirelessly among each other which can be very important in some projects including home automation, robotics, game controllers to mention but a few.

 In this tutorial I am going to demonstrate how wireless communication between Arduino modules can be achieved using the low cost RF (radio frequency) based nRF24L01+ transceiver modules.

-Why use the nRF24 L01+ modules?
+Why use the nRF24 L01+ Transceiver modules?

 1. The first advantage of these modules is their low cost.
 You can buy one for less than $2.